 The Effects of Aging

-As they age, our dogs often suffer a decline in functioning.
-Their memory, their ability to learn, their awareness and their senses of sight and hearing can all deteriorate.
-This deterioration can cause disturbances in their sleep-wake cycles, making them restless at night but sleepy during the day.
-It can increase their activity level (resulting, for example, in staring at objects, wandering aimlessly or vocalizing more) or decrease their activity level (leading to less self-care and poor appetite).
-It can make them forget previously learned cues (commands) or habits they once knew well, such as house training and coming when called.
+As they age, cats often suffer a decline in functioning, including their cognitive functioning.
+It’s estimated that cognitive decline—referred to as feline cognitive dysfunction, or FCD—affects more than 55% of cats aged 11 to 15 years and more than 80% of cats aged 16 to 20 years.
+Memory, ability to learn, awareness, and sight and hearing perception can all deteriorate in cats affected with FCD.
+This deterioration can cause disturbances in sleeping patterns, disorientation or reduced activity.
+It can make cats forget previously learned habits they once knew well, such as the location of the litter box or their food bowls.
 It can increase their anxiety and tendency to react aggressively.
-It can also change their social relationships with you and other pets in your home.
-Some pets may become more clingy and overdependent, while others become less interested in affection, petting or interaction.
-Understanding the changes your dog is undergoing can help you compassionately and effectively deal with behavior problems that may arise in your dog’s senior years.
+It can also change their social relationships with you and with other pets in your home.
+Understanding the changes your cat is undergoing can help you compassionately and effectively deal with behavior problems that may arise in her senior years.

-Be sure to report all changes you see to your dog’s veterinarian.
-Don’t assume that your dog is “just getting old” and nothing can be done to help him.
-Many changes in behavior can be signs of treatable medical disorders (please see Ruling Out Specific Medical Problems, below), and there are a variety of therapies that can comfort your dog and manage his symptoms, including any pain he might be experiencing.
+Some effects of aging aren’t related to cognitive dysfunction.
+Often these effects can contribute to behavior changes that only look like cognitive decline.
+Be sure to report all changes you see to your cat’s veterinarian.
+Don’t assume that your cat is “just getting old” and nothing can be done to help her.
+Many changes in behavior are signs of treatable medical disorders, and there are a variety of therapies that can comfort your cat and ease her symptoms, including any pain she might be experiencing.

 - Gets lost in familiar locations